kyhavlov/consul-alerting/README.md

 | `consul_token`     | The [Consul API token][Consul ACLs].
 There is no default value.
 | `datacenter`       | The datacenter name to use in alerts.
 Defaults to the datacenter of the Consul agent.
 | `node_watch`       | The setting to use for discovering nodes.
 If set to `local`, only the local node's health will be watched.
 If set to `global`, all nodes in the catalog will be watched.
 Defaults to `local`.
 | `service_watch`    | The setting to use for discovering services.
-If set to `local`, only services on the local node will be watch.
+If set to `local`, only services on the local node will be watched.
 If set to `global`, all services in the catalog will be watched.
 Defaults to `local`.
 | `change_threshold` | The time (in seconds) that a check must be in a failing state before alerting.
 Defaults to 60.
 | `default_handlers` | The default list of handlers to send alerts to, in the form `type.name`.
-Defaults to all handlers.
+Defaults to all configured handlers.
 | `log_level`        | The logging level to use.
 Defaults to `info`.

 #### Service Options